What’s Changed in 2026-2027 for Florida Hunters

 Deer:

-• Daily limit: 2.
+- Daily limit: 2.

-• Possession limit: 4.
+- Possession limit: 4.

-• Local WMA rules may impose stricter limits.
+- Local WMA rules may impose stricter limits.

 Turkey:

-• 2 gobblers per spring season (1/day).
+- 2 gobblers per spring season (1/day).

-• Max of 4 per year (2 spring, 2 fall).
+- Max of 4 per year (2 spring, 2 fall).

 Small Game:

-• Squirrel, rabbit, quail: 12/day.
+- Squirrel, rabbit, quail: 12/day.

-• Possession limits typically double daily.
+- Possession limits typically double the daily limit.

-• Dove: 15/day under federal rules.
+- Dove: 15/day under federal rules.

-• Ducks: Varies by species — consult waterfowl regulations.
+- Ducks: Varies by species; consult waterfowl regulations.

-• Hogs (Private Land): Unlimited.
+- Hogs (Private Land): Unlimited.

-• Hogs (WMAs): May be limited by area rules.
+- Hogs (WMAs): May be limited by area rules.

 Legal Methods of Take and Safety Rules